-This course will follow the outline from the AP bulletin.
 The importance of geography as a field of inquiry into the dynamics of human population growth, movement, and culture provides the foundation for this course.
+An AP exam will be given at the end of the course; this course follows the College Board course and exam description.